 - Buena Vista University and Buena Vista University program specific criminal justice

 - Central Methodist University

 - Clarkson College program specific Bachelor of Science in health care with a major in management, Bachelor of Science in health care services and Bachelor of Science in nursing

 - Graceland University

 - Iowa State University

-- Northwest Missouri State University and Northwest Missouri State University Program Specific Agricultural, Business Management, and Marketing
+- Northwest Missouri State University and Northwest Missouri State University program specific agricultural, business management, graphic design, and marketing

-- University of Northern Iowa and University of Northern Iowa Program Specific Bachelor of Arts Technology Management and Bachelor of Science Electrical Technology
+- University of Northern Iowa and University of Northern Iowa program specific Bachelor of Arts technology management, Bachelor of Science electrical technology, Bachelor of Science construction management, and Bachelor of Arts graphic technologies.

 - Upper Iowa University

 - William Penn University and William Penn University program specific criminal justice and RN to BSN